The Short Answer

 Maximum Offer Price = After Repair Value * 70% – Repair Costs

 Understanding the risks involved in any house flipping project

 While house flipping projects can be a great way to make a profit, there are various risks involved.
 Here are some of the risks:

 - Losing money: One of the biggest risks that investors take when flipping houses is that they could lose money.
-If you cannot sell the property quick enough, you may have to pay the loan or mortgage, or there may be large repairs that end up costing you a lot and taking away from your profits.
+If you cannot sell the property quick enough, you may have to pay the loan or mortgage, or there may be large repairs or holding costs that end up costing you a lot and taking away from your profits.
 Unless you do a full inspection of the property before you buy it, and you’re well acquainted with the market to make sure that it sells, you can end up losing out.